 Factory reset the phone

 Make sure that you have anything you want to keep backed up before you do this because it will wipe everything.
 The steps are similar for most Android devices, but some manufacturers like to be different.

-When the process is done, your phone will be wiped and any data that could be recovered will be encrypted and should be impossible to decrypt.
-It’s now safe to sell your Android smartphone or pass it along to someone else.
+Once you complete these steps, your phone will be clean.
+Any previously recoverable data will be encrypted and should be impossible to decrypt.
+According to most tech experts, it’s now safe to sell your smartphone or pass it along to someone else.
+For some people, though, a factory reset isn’t enough reassurance.

 Overwriting with junk data